 Nephropathology (Renal pathology) is a subspecialty of anatomic pathology that deals with the diagnosis and characterization of medical diseases (non-tumour) of the kidneys.
-The department processes the renal biopsies (native and allograft) for light microscopy, immunofluorescence and electron microscopic evaluation by Neuropathologist.
-Medical renal diseases present with varied clinical manifestations like nephrotic syndrome, nephritic syndrome, acute kidney injury, isolated hematuria/proteinuria, and graft dysfunction, in the case of a renal transplant recipient.
+The department processes the renal biopsies (native and allograft) for light microscopy, immunofluorescence and electron microscopic evaluation by a Neuropathologist.
+Medical renal diseases present with varied clinical manifestations like Nephrotic Syndrome, Nephritic Syndrome, acute kidney injury, isolated hematuria/proteinuria, and graft dysfunction, in the case of a renal transplant recipient.
 These diseases may affect the glomerulus, the tubules, and interstitium, the vessels, or a combination of these renal compartments.
-The Neuropathologist analyses the findings of renal biopsy on light microscopy, immunofluorescence and electron microscopy keeping in mind the clinical findings to obtain a definitive diagnosis and to identify the particular renal compartment affected by the disease.
+The Neuropathologist analyses the findings of renal Biopsy on light microscopy, immunofluorescence and electron microscopy keeping in mind the clinical findings to obtain a definitive diagnosis and to identify the particular renal compartment affected by the disease.
 In doing so he plays a pivotal role in the management of patients with medical renal disease.

-Renal biopsy, a relatively safe medical procedure, has gained considerable importance for the diagnosis of medical renal diseases.
-Now-a-days, a spring-loaded automated cutting needle, with or without ultrasound guidance, is used for obtaining renal tissue core.
-The lower pole of native left kidney and most visible or accessible pole of the transplanted kidney are utilized for renal biopsy.
+Renal Biopsy, a relatively safe medical procedure, has gained considerable importance for the diagnosis of medical renal diseases.
+Nowadays, a spring-loaded automated cutting needle, with or without ultrasound guidance, is used for obtaining renal tissue core.
+The lower pole of the native left kidney and most visible or accessible pole of the transplanted kidney is utilized for renal Biopsy.
 In adults, 14-or 16-gauge needles are suitable, considering the internal diameter of 900-1000 micron and 600-700 micron, respectively (average diameter of the normal glomerulus in an adult is 200-250 micron).
 The finer needle of 18-gauge (internal diameter 300-400 micron) may be used for children younger than 8 years.

-The Neuropathologist always works closely with nephrologists and transplant surgeons, who typically obtain diagnostic specimens via percutaneous renal biopsy.
-The absence of adequate pertinent clinical information seriously hinders any meaningful evaluation of renal biopsy.
-Ideally, the renal biopsy should be accompanied by pertinent clinical information.
+The Neuropathologist always works closely with nephrologists and transplant surgeons, who typically obtain diagnostic specimens via percutaneous renal Biopsy.
+The absence of adequate pertinent clinical information seriously hinders any meaningful evaluation of renal Biopsy.
+Ideally, the renal Biopsy should be accompanied by pertinent clinical information.
 Detailed clinical history, including past medical illnesses; recent laboratory values with particular emphasis on urinalysis, biochemical parameters (urea, creatinine, total protein, cholesterol), serological investigations (ANA, dsDNA, ANCA, C3, C4, anti-GBM), viral markers (hepatitis B, hepatitis C, HIV) and other parameters of interest should be included.
 Details of any therapy administered should also be mentioned.
-In case of renal transplant biopsies, information must include the duration of transplant and therapy.
-Neuropathologist, knowledgeable in both renal medicine and pathology and thus able to correlate subtle tissue-derived information with appropriate clinical data, remains the most important key to the development of an accurate clinicopathologic diagnosis.
+In cases of renal transplant biopsies, information must include the duration of transplant and therapy.
+Neuropathologist, knowledgeable in both renal medicine and pathology, can correlate subtle tissue-derived information with appropriate clinical data.
+This remains the most important key to the development of an accurate clinicopathologic diagnosis.
 It needs to be remembered that renal pathology cannot succeed as a standalone practice.
-Extremely close collaboration and teamwork between nephrologist and Neuropathologist is the key to achieving the appropriate management of patients.
+Extremely close collaboration and teamwork between a Nephrologist and Neuropathologist is the key to achieving the appropriate management of patients

-Nephropathology department has been started at NU hospitals in February 2015.
+Nephropathology Department was started at NU Hospitals in February 2015.
 A comprehensive evaluation of renal biopsies will be done by a qualified Neuropathologist.
-The biopsies can be sent either in colour-coded vials provided by the NU hospitals or in separate vials containing appropriate fixative/transport media for each of these tests (Light microscopy- 10% Formalin, Immunofluorescence- Michel’s transport medium or normal saline, Electron microscopy- 2.5% Glutaraldehyde).
+The biopsies can be sent either in colour-coded vials provided by the NU Hospitals or in separate vials containing appropriate fixative/transport media for each of these tests (Light microscopy- 10% Formalin, Immunofluorescence- Michel’s transport medium or normal saline, Electron microscopy- 2.5% Glutaraldehyde).
 Sample sent in normal saline should be accompanied with an ice pack in case the transportation takes more than 6 hours.
-Courier service can be utilized for the transport of samples from outstation.
+Courier service can be utilized for the transport of samples from the outstation.
 The reports will be dispatched via mail with pictures.

 Sample transport requirements –